ali322/hyse/README.md

 This tool is mainly for personal usage.
 For professional users and technique support, commercial software like proxifier is recommended.

-The developer currently does not have enough time to add more features to Vess, nor to merge PRs.
+The developer currently does not have enough time to add more features to Hyse, nor to merge PRs.
 However, forking and releasing your own version are always welcome.

 ## License